ajyey/ajyey.github.io/_posts/2024-06-10-some-advice-for-my-younger-self.md

 In this example, the list comprehension is concise (one liner!), but it may not be immediately clear to someone who isn't familiar with [list comprehensions in Python](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions).

-The version that uses a loop is a couple of lines longer, but anyone looking at it can pretty quickly understand what's going on.
+You could argue that list comprehensions aren't _that_ difficult, but anyone looking at the version which uses an explicit loop should be able to pretty quickly understand what's going on.

 ### Example 2: Using Built-in Functions vs. Explicit Code